PeterSommerlad/CPPCourseIntroduction/exercises/exercise9.md

 ## b) Algorithms Trivia

 Use Cevelop to "Import Existing Projects into Workspace" to obtain the project **algorithm_trivia** in the folder src.
+To allow using it without cloning the repository, you can download [algorithm_trivia.zip](https://github.com/PeterSommerlad/CPPCourseIntroduction/raw/main/src/algorithm_trivia.zip) and unpack it locally.
+And then import the directory.

 For using the existing STL algorithms effectively you have to familiarize yourself with available functionality.
 We have prepared a CUTE test project (`algorithm_trivia`) with a large set of test cases which require you to insert the correct STL algorithm in order to get the test green.
 It contains several test suites, each containing some test cases.
 Usually, those cases fail with the current implementation.
 We have replaced the original calls with dummy functions (`xxx`, `xxxx`, `xxxxx`, `xxxxxx`) that satisfy the interface.
 You don't have to worry about these helper functions.
 Your task is to fix the test cases by calling the correct STL algorithm (instead of the helper function).